Black Disciples

 As you can see from this rap sheet, he was no kingpin and was more focused on the activist side of Disciple operations.
 Barksdale was very much feared and some even said just looking at him sent shivers up your spine.
 Barksdale did have a hard side, but he was also generous to those disadvantaged.
 He would go to the Bryn Mawr School at 74th and Chappel in the South Shore neighborhood and he would throw stacks of $1 bills to the children in the school yard in the early 1970s.

 After Barksdale’s passing in 1974, he was dearly missed especially by the Gangster gangs allied with the B.G.D.N.
 Most of the Disciples were also very mournful and wanted to continue growing a closer unity with the Gangsters.
-A nasty rumor circulated that Larry Hoover thought he was rightfully due the position of King of Black Gangster Disciples causing some groups of BGDs to fight among themselves as some wanted to kill Larry Hoover because of this while other supported this and now violence brewed among groups of Disciples and Gangsters while the main Disciples and main Gangsters had to work together to stop this rumors’ damage.
+A nasty rumor circulated that Larry Hoover thought he was rightfully due the position of King of Black Gangster Disciples causing some groups of BGDs to fight among themselves as some wanted to kill Larry Hoover because of this while others supported this and now violence brewed among groups of Disciples and Gangsters while the main Disciples and main Gangsters had to work together to stop this rumors’ damage.
 It was also at this time that Disciples that still held grudges against the Gangsters could make moves against Gangsters now that Barksdale had passed away.
 Chaos was brewing within the BGDN.

 In the Robert Taylor Homes Mickey Bull was advancing in rank as a top Vanguard and was still running the buildings between 49th Street and 51st Street, especially the 5 white buildings at 51st and State and the red buildings on 49th.
 He was put in prison in 1973 for manslaughter charges then was released in 1975.
 Now by the summer of 1976 he had enough power to order deeds he needed to be done.
 In July 1976, Todd White had stopped in the Robert Taylors by the 4844 S. State Street building.
 White was not known around there and was wearing fancy clothes and drove a nice car.
 Mickey Bull and Thaddis Terrell saw the man and saw an opportunity to rob White.
 Mickey Bull approached White while Terrell walked up and put a pistol to White’s temple and told him to give them all his money.
 White said he had no money and Bull searched him and found nothing.
 Bull then grabbed the man by his necktie and dragged him across the street.
 White gave a wise crack saying, “I told you I didn’t have any money.”
 Then he twisted away and started to run.
 Bull was enraged because the man not only got physical and started running but also because of his wise crack, but Bull did not have to shoot White instead he told Terrell to do it, Terrell then fired one shot right through White’s chest, Mickey then said “Pop him again…..make sure he’s dead.”
 After the incident both Terrell and Johnson were charged with murder.
 Even though Bull was still on parole for the 1973 manslaughter he was only given 5 years for the murder and was back out in Robert Taylor by 1977 (Chicago Tribune, December 3, 1986).